OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

     {
         var client = GetGraphServiceClient();

-        // Get the user as a directory object DirectoryObject memberToAdd = await client.DirectoryObjects[id].Request().GetAsync();
+        // Get the user as a directory object.
+        DirectoryObject memberToAdd = await client.DirectoryObjects[id].Request().GetAsync();

-        // Build a request to identify a particular member object in the group var request = client.Groups[groupId].Members.References.Request();
+        // Build a request to identify a particular member object in the group. var request = client.Groups[groupId].Members.References.Request();

-        // Submit the add request
+        // Submit the add request.
         await request.AddAsync(memberToAdd);

         RouteValueDictionary routeValues = new RouteValueDictionary();